-This paper is about two of the greatest writers of the world whose heritages have their own specific role in the context of the world literature.
-Ernest Hemingway and F. Scot Fitzgerald occupied a prominent place in the annals of American Literary history because of his revolutionary role in the arena of twentieth century American fiction but both of them had health problems that it can be seen their reflection on the writers life and works and other such environmental factors which are related with developing and possibly causing mental illness.
+This paper is about of the greatest writers of the world whose heritages have their own specific role in the context of the world literature.
+Ernest Miller Hemingway occupied a prominent place in the annals of American Literary history because of his revolutionary role in the arena of twentieth century American fiction but both of them had health problems that it can be seen their reflection on the writers life and works.

+"Mood-creativity research reveals that people are most creative when they are in a positive mood (Mark, 2009) and that mental illnesses such as depression or schizophreniaactuallydecreasecreativity" (Baas et al., 2008).
+"People who have worked in the field of arts throughout the history have had problems with poverty, persecution, social alienation, psychological trauma, substance abuse, high stress" (Takahiro et al., 2009) and other such environmental factors which are related with developing and possibly causing mental illness.
 "It is thus likely that when creativity itself is associated with positive moods, happiness, and mental health, pursuing a career in the arts may bring problems with stressful environment and income" (Flaherty, 2005).
-Also it can be mentioned physical problems such as heart attack, liver damage, and blood pressure is other subject that can decrease creativity.
+Also it can be mentioned physical problems such as heart attack, liver damage, and blood pressure are other subject that can decrease creativity.